 Estimate potable water demand for the project, including the temporary demands during the construction period.
 Provide details of any existing water supply, including town water, which would meet the requirements.
 If water storage and treatment is proposed on site for use by the site workforce, describe the method of treatment and storage.
+Provide a potable water management plan that describes the source, treatment, supply, storage, reticulation and monitoring of any potable water supplies.

-Describe any waste streams from water treatment, and assess the potential impacts of disposal in the appropriate sections of the EIS.
+Describe any waste streams from water treatment, and assess the potential impacts of disposal in the appropriate sections of the EIS